chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 My code was written in C++.
 ```

+Now that you have confirmed that your C++ program executes, you are ready to build it inside of an image.

 ### Step 2: Creating the Dockerfile

 With a working C++ example, you can compile and run our program using a multi-stage build.
 With the text editor of your choice, create a new file named `Dockerfile3`.